nickreich/statsTeachR/README.md

-# teachr
+# statsteachr

 Modules for problem-based lesson plans with R

-# What is teachr?
+# What is statsteachr?

-teachr is an R package focused on delivering high-quality, classroom-tested lesson plans for classes in statistics and statistical computing. teachr is comprised of problem-oriented learning ''modules'' that are ready to be adapted to your classroom setting with (hopefully) minimal retooling on your part.
+statsteachr is an R package focused on delivering high-quality, classroom-tested lesson plans for classes in statistics and statistical computing. statsteachr is comprised of problem-oriented learning ''modules'' that are ready to be adapted to your classroom setting with (hopefully) minimal retooling on your part.

-# Why use teachr?
+# Why use statsteachr?

-I am developing teachr to faciliate the sharing of problem-oriented statistics curricula and lesson-plans.
-The vision is to have a standardized repository where teachrs can include 'modules'  that they have used to teach R in a classroom setting.
+I am developing statsteachr to faciliate the sharing of problem-oriented statistics curricula and lesson-plans.
+The vision is to have a standardized repository where statsteachrs can include 'modules'  that they have used to teach R in a classroom setting.

 # What is a module?